lcdsmao/blog/content/2020-05-03_synchronize-glide-loading-in-test-with-idlingresource/index.md

   .intoViewWithStrategy(imageView)
 ```

-With `ImageLoadStrategy` the production code will work like before and has the ability to load image in another strategy in the test.
+With `ImageLoadStrategy` the production code will work like before and can load images in another strategy in the test.

 ## Implement the Test ImageLoadStrategy